TechAnjum/Deepfake-Sentinel-/README.md

 Deepfake Sentinel is an AI-powered platform designed to detect, explain, and raise awareness about deepfakes in real time.

+🌐 Live Demo

+🔗 Try it here: Deepfake Sentinel Live

+⚠️ Best viewed on desktop for full functionality.
 🚀 Problem Statement

 ❗ Deepfakes are used for fraud, disinformation campaigns, and personal harm.